gsudre/lab_notes/baseline_prediction/004-voxelwise_residuals_anova.md

 ```

 For DTI it's taking less than 1min for 50 voxels, and we have 12K.
 So, this
 should be about 4h as well.
+But that didn't work, so I had to increase it to 8h
+just to be safe.

 ```bash
 job_name=residANOVAdti;